 Uses light to measure the percentage of oxygen saturation levels in hemoglobin molecules.
 This measurement is referred to as Sp02.
 This measurement helps determine how well the lungs are working.

 Uses cuff pressure and senses arterial pulsations to measure the force being exerted by the blood against the arteries.
-There are two types of blood pressure: Systolic blood pressure (the top number) refers to the pressure inside the arteries when the heart is pumping; diastolic pressure (the bottom) is the pressure inside the arteries when the heart is resting between beats.
-These measurements help determine the risk for heart disease, stroke, and other various conditions.
+Systolic blood pressure (the top number) refers to the pressure inside the arteries when the heart is pumping; diastolic pressure (the bottom) is the pressure inside the arteries when the heart is resting between beats.
+These measurements help determine the risk for heart disease, stroke, and other conditions.

 Measures the infrared energy radiating from the forehead.
 That energy is collected through the lens and converted into a temperature value.
 It does not send out any heat.
 It is only a receiver of heat.
 A rise in body temperature is often the first indicator of infection.
 It can be used to monitor how well treatments or medications are working.

 Determines the approximate concentration of glucose in the blood.
 By measuring glucose, a provider can make lifestyle recommendations and prescribe medication to keep the glucose level closer-to-normal for as much of the time as possible.
 This helps to reduce the occurrence rate and severity of long-term complications from hyperglycemia.
 It can also help to reduce short-term complications of hypoglycemia.

 Measures the amount (volume) and speed (flow) of air that can be inhaled and exhaled.
 It measures the amount of air blown out within one second (FEV1) and the maximum speed of expiration in one breath (PEV).
 These measurements help monitor various lung conditions such as COPD.
 They also measure how well the lungs are responding to any treatment or medications..